Benawi/Doctor_Appointment-Booking_App/README.md

 - User can sign up
 - Users can create doctors
-- Users can book appointments with doctors
+- Users can book appointments with doctor
 - Users can view the details of doctors
 - User can delete doctors